Autel MD806 vs. MD808 Pro vs. MD802 is an important comparison because these are three of the most popular scan tools from Autel.

 6. Software And Updates

 All three diagnostic tools come with free lifetime updates.
 The process is similar.
-You will have to download the latest version to your computer and then install it on your device with the help of a USB connection.
+You will have to download the latest version to your computer and then install it on your device with a USB connection.

 #1.
 Can I turn any of these into a wireless unit?